Exploratory sketching - Laptop music performances can be dull!

 Feedback by any means possible!

-This was a time-sensitive project, so quick and cheap feedback on design concepts was sought by any means.
+This was a time-sensitive project, so quick and cheap feedback on design concepts was sought at every opportunity.

 With basic several basic prototypes earmarked for inclusion, focus now shifted to merging them into a fully-fledged music control system.

 In order to establish the types of objects that could be used in music performance, this phase also made use of playful objects.

 In order to establish if they system was musically performable, I put the prototype into the hands of actual musicians.

 Two testing sessions took place with Ableton performers as test subjects.
 Candidates were not told how they should use the system but instead allowed to freely interacting with a wide range of objects in whatever way they pleased.
 These sessions provided new insights into how the system could be 'played'.

 Digital & 3D Design

 Sketches were transformed into more refined 3D designs, which helped to plan for subsequent digital fabrication.